 | Embolization of blood vessels (blindness, stroke)|

-Risks of Dermal Filler Injections will be provided to you during a consultation with a quality Cosmetic Injecting Clinic.
+Information about Dermal Filler Injections will be provided to you during a consultation with our professional quality Cosmetic Injecting Clinic

 For more information on Dermal Fillers and risks, visit with one of our Cosmetic Injecting team members at Coco Ruby Skin & Anti-Ageing in Melbourne.